Kiza-coder/Cogip/README.md

   - SQL queries
   - display elements on the global page
   - display elements on the detailled page
  - Merge all work to the development branch
+ - Work on Insert page invoices
 Day 5:
 Day 6:
 Day 7: